OSC/ood-documentation/source/applications/dashboard.rst

 - OnDemand Server
 - Shared File System

+.. _dashboard-diagram:
 .. figure:: /images/dashboard-diagram.png
    :align: center

    Diagram detailing how the Dashboard App interacts with the HPC infrastructure.

-The figure above details how the Dashboard App works on the local HPC system.
+:numref:`dashboard-diagram` details how the Dashboard App works on the local HPC system.
 The user's PUN running the OnDemand Server launches the Ruby on Rails Dashboard app through Passenger_ as the user.

 The Dashboard app scans the deployment locations on the local and shared file systems for other Open OnDemand web applications.
 In particular it looks for a